anmolassi/puzzle/README.md

 # puzzle
 ## https://puzzle-onxq.onrender.com
 *please wait when opening website as it is deployed on free plan so it may take time to load.*
+### Puzzles
+The puzzles on this website challenges user's capability to relate the things being spoken or shown in the clues with the question to reach the correct answer.
 ### How to step up project?
 **Step1:** Clone the repository in your editor
 <br>